Loading

 Feel moved by the wide open spaces on the Central to Outback NSW drive

-Buckle up for a thrilling drive into the heart of Outback NSW during the cooler months to experience a new perspective of the spectacular region.
+Buckle up for a thrilling drive into the heart of Outback NSW during the cooler months to experience a new perspective of this spectacular region.
 Start by taking a walk on the wild side in Dubbo, a five-hour drive west of Sydney, and see lions up close on a Pride Lands Patrol at Taronga Western Plains Zoo.

-The Mutawintji National Park is a ruggedly beautiful desert region, rich in Aboriginal history.
-Book a guided tour to visit the Mutawintji Historic Site, which has one of the best collections of Aboriginal art in the state.
-The vibrant red landscapes and lush waterholes will leave a lasting impression.
-At night, be mesmerised by the clarity of the Milky Way in the dark skies outside Broken Hill during a Spectacular Sky Encounter with Outback Astronomy – an unexpected road trip view you won’t soon forget.
+And at night, be mesmerised by the clarity of the Milky Way in the dark skies outside Broken Hill during a Spectacular Sky Encounter with Outback Astronomy – an unexpected road trip view you won’t soon forget.

 Taronga Western Plains Zoo, Dubbo Credit: Destination NSW